-Whether you’re a person of routine (ME!) or you prefer to fly by the seat of your pants, using a list to organize your days will help you ensure that you get the most important tasks done first, then work your way down each and every thing that needs to be done throughout the day.
+Whether you’re a person of routine (me, me, me!) or you prefer to fly by the seat of your pants, using a list to organize your days will ensure that you get the most important tasks done first, then work your way down each and every thing that needs to be done throughout the day.

-If you’re famous for making lists and forgetting about them (also me), this to do list formula is GENIUS and will help you make lists that you FOLLOW.
-(It’s genius!)
+If you’re famous for making lists and forgetting about them (also me), this to do list formula is GENIUS and will help you make lists that you follow through with.

-4. KNOW THAT THERE’S ALWAYS SOMETHING TO BE DONE
+4. THERE IS ALWAYS SOMETHING TO BE DONE

 Finished washing the dishes and don’t know what to do next?
 The floor could use a good sweep.

 Done running errands and tempted to sit down and scroll through Facebook for half an hour?
-Meals could be being prepped.
+Meals could be getting prepped.

 Standing around with nothing to do?
-There’s always more laundry to be done.
+Have you checked the laundry pile lately?

-You could organize a drawer (or just use this so you never have to organize a drawer again), sweep the floor, throw in a load of laundry (with your homemade detergent), wipe out the cupboards, make next week’s meal plan.
-There’s never a shortage of stuff to be done around the house.
+You could organize a drawer (or just use this so you never have to organize a drawer again), sweep the floor, throw in a load of laundry (with some homemade detergent), wipe out the cupboards, make next week’s meal plan (or do what I do and just use this).

-(If you have yet to start meal planning, there’s no better time than the present.
+(If you have yet to start meal planning, there’s no better time than now.
 This is what my husband and I did to go from spending $1,000 on groceries a month to $300!)

 5. FIND A CLEANING ROUTINE THAT WORKS FOR YOU

-Keeping the house clean is just a part of being a stay at home wife – no matter how much you wish it wasn’t.
+Keeping the house clean is just a normal part of being a wife – no matter how much you wish it wasn’t.
 And I’ll be the first to admit, it can get very exhausting and boring.
 And sometimes it’s just plain hard to find the motivation to clean.
 (Some days my cleaning motivation grows legs and walks off, leaving me sitting in a messy room with heaping piles on every side.)

-After a lot of trial and error when it comes to cleaning, I have found that using a cleaning routine or schedule works the best to keep me on track.
-That way I don’t need to batch all my big cleaning tasks on to one day – I can spread them out over a number of days to make the workload lighter.
+After a lot of trial and error, I have found that using a cleaning routine or schedule works the best to keep me on track.
+That way I don’t need to batch all my big cleaning tasks into one day – I can spread them out over a number of days to make the workload lighter.
 I like to use a cleaning schedule just like this one.

 6. MANAGE YOUR TIME

 Time management is crucial for stay at home moms.
-We can get out of bed and slowly do a couple chores, then before we know it it’s 6pm and you haven’t even started supper yet and you’re left wondering what on earth you did all day.
+Maybe you start your day off slowly, get a couple of chores done around the house, then before you know it it’s 6pm and you haven’t even started supper yet and you’re left wondering what on earth you did all day.

 One thing I found when I became a stay at home mom was that I constantly felt busy, but I was never getting anything done.

 Kind of like spinning my wheels but getting nowhere.
 I was wasting energy on things that weren’t important and forgetting about the things that were.
 That was until I started to learn how to manage my time better.
 Now that I have a time management system in place I am able to be productive and get more things done now than I ever was able to get done before; despite the fact that I’m far busier now than I ever was before.